sparamas/1990s-8-problem/README.md

 2 power 12 = 4,096
 Total Ip address for 4096
 ----------------------
-20 is 32 bit, it is in octec like this
+20 is 32 bit, it is in octet like this
 11111111.
 11111111.
 11110000.00000000
  trun them 1 ->0 and 0->1
 Finding ending range